doug-msft/SecurityCopilot/TrendMicro/README-TrendMicro.md

 - 401 Unauthorized: verify token validity, token expiry, correct header name (Authorization vs x-api-key).
 - 403 Forbidden: check API permissions in Trend Micro admin console.
 - 404 Not Found: confirm the API path matches your Trend Micro XDR API version (some tenants may use /v3 or /v3.0 variations); update OpenApiSpecUrl if needed.
+The sample OpenAPI in this folder targets the base URL `https://api.xdr.trendmicro.com`.
 - Plugin not calling API in Security Copilot: ensure the uploaded OpenAPI spec is reachable and the `OperationHint` endpoints in the manifest match the spec paths.

 - If you see an error like "The JSON value could not be converted to System.String" during upload, check any `DefaultValue` fields in the manifest.
 Security Copilot expects string typed default values; change numeric DefaultValue entries (e.g., 50) to strings (e.g., "50").